Tl;dr it doesn't really matter unless you want to do FPGA development/chip design or math heavy CS work (graphics

 Engineering classes have lab components, CS/math courses usually don’t.
 Engineering has more class hours but lighter assignments.
 Engineering courses for "Engineering" topics go further in depth than their CS counterparts.

-I have an academic interest in learning in advanced CS topics, but I don’t think I’m going in those fields (graphics, compiler development, algorithmic trading, etc.)
+I have an academic interest in learning in advanced CS topics, but I don’t think I’m going in those fields (graphics, compiler development, computation theory, etc.)